Our Pre-Kindergarten curriculum is guaranteed to prepare your child for Kindergarten!

 Large Muscle Development: Running, jumping, climbing, hopping, ball play, dancing, tumbling, riding bikes, kicking balls, etc. are all activities that promote the development of large muscles.
 Your Pre-Kindergartner has gained more control of their large muscles, and is now working on gaining strength and coordination.
 Your Pre-Kindergartner will enjoy recess twice per day, either outside on our large playground or inside in our gym.

-Enrichment Programs: Fee-based lessons including dance, music, gymnastics, soccer and swimming are available to you Pre-Kindergartner.
+Enrichment Programs: Fee-based lessons including dance, music, gymnastics, soccer and swimming are available to your Pre-Kindergartner.

 Star of the Week: Your Pre-Kindergartner will have a turn to become the classroom’s star of the week, encouraging positive self-esteem.
 He/she will be encouraged to bring in items from home to share and introduce to the classroom.
 This is a great way to give your son/daughter lots of positive praise.